-After seeing Jeanette Winterson talk about this book at this year’s Charleston Literature Festival, I was keen to read the whole story.
-Her novel, a retelling of Mary Shelly’s Frankenstein, warns us of the future we are leaping into with advances in technology and more specifically Artificial Intelligence.
+After seeing Jeanette Winterson talk about this book at Charleston Literature Festival, I was keen to read the whole story.
+Her novel, a retelling of Mary Shelly’s Frankenstein, warns us of the future we are leaping into with advances in technology and Artificial Intelligence.

 What happens to women in a world coded mainly by men?
-What happens to humans when artificial intelligence surpasses our own and no longer needs us to create life?
-The interweaving of the past and the future reminds the reader of the lessons and monsters created in history, which are quick to be forgotten and repeated in today’s word.
+What happens to humans when artificial intelligence surpasses our own?
+Or if we’re no longer needed to create life?
+The interweaving of the past and the future reminds us of the lessons and monsters created in history, which are quick to be forgotten.